redhatci/ansible-collection-redhatci-ocp/roles/check-resource/README.md

 # check-resource role

-Role to wait for the deployment of a given resource; applying workarounds based on the `dci_workaround` list.
+Role to wait for the deployment of a given resource.

 Supported resources: